 What Is Follicular Unit Extraction (FUE)?

-What Are the Main Differences Between Fue and Fut Hair Transplants?
+What Are the Main Differences Between FUE and FUT Hair Transplants?

-Success Rates of Fut and Fue Hair Transplants
+Success Rates of FUT and FUE Hair Transplants

 Studies from Tsilosani found survival of the FUE grafts equivalent to that of FUT grafts.
 Here at Elithair we have found consistent patient satisfaction in our hair transplants.